bertocarl/NewsApp/README.md

 ## Created on 1/02/2019

 ## Description
-News254 Highlight is a web application that is meant to update those who work hard and come late on current affairs happening all over the world.
+News Highlight is a web application that is meant to update those who work hard and come late on current affairs happening all over the world.
 The website has the home page, that has a list of all sources of news sorted in categories.

 ### Who is the target User?